ab77/netflix-proxy/README.md

 4. Make sure to add an additional firewall rule to allow DNS: `Ingress	IPv4	UDP	53	0.0.0.0/0 (CIDR)`
 5. Also add a `Floating IP` to your instance, otherwise it will only have an IPv6 IP.
 6. SSH to your instance and run the following command: `curl -sSL https://get.docker.com/ | sh && sudo usermod -aG docker $(whoami | awk '{print $1}') && sudo git clone https://github.com/ab77/netflix-proxy /opt/netflix-proxy && cd /opt/netflix-proxy && ./build.sh`
-7. Turn off IPv6 on your network (or relevant devices).
+7. Point your DNS at the instance IP, then go to [this](http://ipinfo.io/) site to make sure your instance IP is displayed.
-8. Point your DNS at the instance IP and watch `Netflix`, `Hulu` and/or `HBO Now` out of region.
+8. Finally, watch `Netflix`, `Hulu` and `HBO Now` out of region.
 9. Well done, enjoy or raise a new [issue](https://github.com/ab77/netflix-proxy/issues/new) if something doesn't work quite right (also `#netflix-proxy` on [freenode](https://webchat.freenode.net/?channels=netflix-proxy)).

 [![](https://raw.githubusercontent.com/ab77/netflix-proxy/master/static/gandi.png)](https://www.gandi.net/hosting/iaas/buy)